mozilla/kitsune/docs/search.md

 However if it succeeds then it should also work on prod.

-Once the changes are deployed to prod, and the mapping is updated with `es7_init`, some documents may need to be reindexed.
+Once the changes are deployed to prod, and the mapping is updated with `es_init`, some documents may need to be reindexed.
-This is because we disable dynamic mapping in `SumoDocument`, to prevent a dynamic mapping of the wrong type being set up before `es7_init` was able to be run during a deployment.
+This is because we disable dynamic mapping in `SumoDocument`, to prevent a dynamic mapping of the wrong type being set up before `es_init` was able to be run during a deployment.

 So to ensure no data is missing from the index, run something like:

 ```
-./manage.py es7_reindex --limit TestDocument --updated-after <datetime of deploy> --updated-before <datetime of mapping update>
+./manage.py es_reindex --limit TestDocument --updated-after <datetime of deploy> --updated-before <datetime of mapping update>
 ```

 ### Indexing performance